New Estimands for Experiments with Strong Interference: Basic Approach

-If the units are independently assigned to treatment or control, the EATE is the expected effect of intervening on a unit on that unit's outcome, where the expectation is taken over the randomly assigned treatment of the others.
+In settings where the units are independently assigned to treatment or control, the EATE is the expected effect of intervening on a single unit, where the effect is measured only on the outcome of that unit, and the expectation is over the randomly assigned treatment of the remaining units.
+Similar to $\tau_1$, the EATE does not capture total effects -- a treatment assignment might have positive direct effects but negative global effects, so that all units are made worse off.

+Unlike $\tau_1$, the EATE is a parameter and not a random variable.
+As a result, its implications are not limited to the particular treatment assignment that was observed.
+However, at least nominally the EATE considers only interventions on a single unit.
+Thus for interventions involving many units the EATE may have more limited relevance.

-While $\tau_1$ and the EATE have the same point estimate, they have quite different sources of estimation error, which are not ``nested'' in any sense.
-Unlike $\tau_1$, the estimation error for the EATE is the difference between $\hat{\tau}_1$ and its expectation $\mathbb{E}[\hat{\tau}_1]$, and hence depends on the observed outcome vector $Y$, whose values may have unknown dependencies that must be controlled by additional assumptions.
-As a result, the confidence interval width for the EATE will depend on the strength of the assumption that is made.
+The EATE and $\tau_1$ have different sources of estimation error, which are not ``nested'' in any sense.
+Unlike $\tau_1$, the estimation error for the EATE depends on whether $\hat{\tau}_1$ concentrates to its expectation, and requires additional assumptions to bound.\footnote{Under reasonable designs (such as that of Proposition \ref{th: CLT tau}) it holds that $\hat{\tau}_1$ is consistent for $\tau_1$.
+For such settings, consistency of $\hat{\tau}_1$ for the EATE will also imply convergence of $\tau_1$ to the EATE.} As a result, the interval width for the EATE will depend on the strength of the assumption that is made.
 Under strong assumptions, the interval width for the EATE may approach those attainable under an assumption of no interference; under very weak assumptions, consistent estimation of the EATE may not be possible.